mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 ## Computational Thinking, the Abstract and Concrete

 ### Concrete and Abstract learning approaches

 In an everyday sense concrete objects are ones you can get hold of and abstract objects exist only as concepts.
 A pound coin is concrete but the idea of profit is abstract.
 There is another everyday usage which hints that abstract knowledge is harder to get to grips with than more concrete understandings.
 We might ask for a concrete example if we don't understand a more abstract definition.
 It is the use of something in context that makes something concrete.
 In traditional conceptions of education abstract knowledge is often of greater value.
 If you can understand a concept as it applies in different situations then this ability to transfer it and have a more global understanding is held as a higher form of knowledge.
 This concept exists in Piaget's influential model of ages and stages.
-Specifically in## Case Study - Exploring Universal Design for Learning in Context the  progression to more abstract thinking in the transition from the concrete to formal stages.
+Specifically in the  progression to more abstract thinking in the transition from the concrete to formal stages.

 There are drawbacks of adopting teaching in either solely abstract or concrete ways.
 For example, learners may not make a connection between abstract material and real-life situations.
 They can then only recall rather than apply the knowledge.
 A term for this is _inert knowledge_.
 In computing, you may be able to give a definition of what a function is in a coding language but not be able to write one.
 There are also downsides to learning only in a concrete way.
 If you learned coding by teaching yourself or just picking it up from other people then you may be able to complete tasks but not be able to explain what you have done to others, or may really struggle to recognise similar patterns in other computing contexts.
 This kind of knowledge is sometimes called implicit, tacit or embodied skills and knowledge.
 Unlike explicit knowledge, it is tricky for to explain or communicate this knowledge in a written or even spoken format.
 The learner or teacher just "know how to do it".

 Ideas around abstract and concrete knowledge have been key in shaping how we teach coding today in schools.
 A key critical voice challenging the idea that abstract approaches were superior was Seymour Papert.
 Papert's work on creative computing at MIT created a legacy that includes the development of the Scratch programming tool and the use of physical computing in education.
-Papert and Turkle [-@papert_epistemological_1990] thought it was vital that we value and recognise concrete approaches to computing and coding## Case Study - Exploring Universal Design for Learning in Context
+Papert and Turkle [-@papert_epistemological_1990] thought it was vital that we value and recognise concrete approaches to computing and coding.
-.
 While they do not discard the technical value of abstract approaches, they draw on feminist theory to make a convincing case that approaches like abstract planning and formal language can be off putting to certain learners and especially girls.
 They argue that the process of finding solutions to coding issues for novice coders should be a matter of personal preference.
 As well as abstract and concrete - they use a top down and bottom up analogy.
 In a bottom up approach problems are tackled piece by piece, experimentally.
 Desmond Tutu once said that "there is only one way to eat an elephant: a bite at a time."
 Bottom-up (concrete) coders take this approach.

 <!-- MORE ON BRICOLAGE AT THIS POINT? -->
 To clarify this Papert and Turkle give the example of a young coder Lisa, who is aware of a more formal way to approach the kinds of programming tasks she is undertaking, but maintains that way doesn't work for her.
 As she continues her journey as a coder this frequent message that she is doing things the wrong way demotivates her enthusiasm around coding.
 Abstract coding concepts are tools for thinking.
 But they are only useful to the learner if they match with her experiences.
 Forcing the learner to adopt an abstract approach in this example is counter productive as it undermines her experience and progress.
 The authors outline that the danger of leading with the abstract is to devalue this bottom up approach to coding.
 This way of coding has also been called a craft approach.
 It is an way of doing things that has been shown to have a lot of value in many professions.